|

 Does it take you longer to walk 100 meters than someone your own age without your conditions?

-able to walk the 100 meters, but you need to stop for pain, breathe or fatigue?
+Are you able to walk the 100 meters, but you need to stop for pain, breathe or fatigue?

-had hip or knee replacement?
+Have you had hip or knee replacement?

-use any devices to assist you with your mobility such as a cane, walker or scooter?
+Do you use any devices to assist you with your mobility such as a cane, walker or scooter?

-have a parking permit?
+Do you have a parking permit?

 Elimination: (bowel or bladder functions)